palladians/pallad/packages/tx-construction/README.md

 # Transaction Construciton

 This is a TypeScript package that assists in creating and signing transactions for Mina Protocol.
-Mina is a lightweight blockchain that's built to power decentralized applications with minimized data usage.
+This package is a thin wrapper around `mina-signer`.

 ## Features
 - This package provides the ability to create and sign Payment and Delegation transactions.